 A Guide to Rimadyl for Dogs: Side Effects & Natural Pain Relief Alternatives

-Rimadyl is a prescription medication most often prescribed for osteoarthritis pain in dogs.
+Rimadyl for dogs is a prescription medication most often prescribed for osteoarthritis pain in dogs.
 Rimadyl (and its generic form carprofen) is also commonly prescribed for cases of hip dysplasia or for post-operative pain and inflammation management.

-Rimadyl and carprofen are considered Non Steroidal Anti-Inflammatory Drugs (NSAIDs) which target pain without the use of steroids.
+Rimadyl and carprofen are considered Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) which target pain without the use of steroids.

 While Rimadyl and carprofen are significantly safer than over the counter medications such as ibuprofen and aspirin, the drug can cause several severe side effects, some of which may manifest immediately, and some which can appear over longer periods of time.

 What Kinds of Side Effects Might I See If I Give My Dog Rimadyl or carprofen?